guillecarrillo/proteoparc/documentation/tutorial.md

 conda env create -f .set_up.ylm
 ```

-This environment will have all the software needed to run the pipeline, which mainly consists in Python 3.9 plus some packages as *pandas* or *requests*.
+This environment will have all the software needed to run the pipeline, which mainly consists of Python 3.9 plus some packages such as *pandas* or *requests*.
 If the previous command **brings an error**, try this instead:

 ``` bash
 conda create -n proteoparc python=3.9